spaxore/spaxore.github.io/README.md

-# spaxero — portfolio site
+# spaxore — portfolio site

 A single-file, terminal-themed cybersecurity portfolio for **spaxore**.